New Student Orientation

 The following attendance rules apply to all students: When a student has low attendance or progress, the instructor will meet with the student and fill out a 2 week Academic Improvement Plan.
 At the end of two weeks, progress on the plan will be evaluated.
 Students who fail to improve will be required to meet with the Academic & Career Counselor and be placed on a probationary contract.
 Failure to keep the commitments made on that contract may lead to dismissal.

-For more information on attendance refer to the MTECH Student Guide.
+For more information on attendance refer to the MTECH Student Handbook.

 As per the UTech Policy 201.4.3, if a student accumulates ten consecutive absences from the scheduled class time they may be dropped from their program.